marcus-crane/apache-cfg/README.md

 ### I just want to serve up a single static folder to Port 80

+Sure!
+You probably actually don't need a VirtualHost file at all but it's an easy enough stepping stone to show how that works actually.

+Check out **single-static-site.conf**

 ### I want to run a Node server on Port 80!

 Noooo, for reasons beyond my current understanding, you should never just straight up bind to Port 80.
 Firstly, it requires root permissions anyway.
 I assume just to stop people randomly binding to Port 80 and messing up other peoples stuff